munificent/craftinginterpreters/book/calls-and-functions.md

 ^code disassemble-call (1 before, 1 after)

 And one more quick side trip.
-Now that we have a handy function for initiating a CallFrame, we may as well use it to set up the first frame for executing the top level code.
+Now that we have a handy function for initiating a CallFrame, we may as well use it to set up the first frame for executing the top-level code.

 ^code interpret (2 before, 2 after)